 to the electric machines

-Two drills are automatically packaged, simultaneously with the injection molding cycle.
+Two drills are automatically packaged, simultaneously with the injection moulding cycle.
 The flexible six-axis robotic system moves to a number of positions within the room for this purpose.
-It removes the molded parts from the mold, sets them down onto a cooling station and then inserts them the right way around in the blister packaging.
+It removes the moulded parts from the mould, sets them down onto a cooling station and then inserts them the right way around in the blister packaging.

 to the the six-axis robot